aframevr/aframe-site/src/docs/components/material.md

 order: 9
 ---

 The material component defines the appearance of an entity.
-It can define attributes such as color, opacity, or texture.
+It can define properties such as color, opacity, or texture.
 A geometry component is usually defined alongside the material component.

 Here is an example defining a red material on a box geometry, creating a red cube.